Shadden Alfadhil

 Current Research

-Documentation of meaning and structure in Najdi Arabic, which includes discourse markers, compounding, and other various topics.
+Documentation of meaning and structure in (Central) Najdi Arabic (the Riyadh Dialect and the White Dialect), which includes discourse markers, compounding, and other various topics.

 Courses Taught